catmj/Goodreaders/README.md

         -   Path to the CSV file containing book titles, authors, and keyword/genre vectors as string representations of lists (e.g., `../keyword_processing/books_with_vectors.csv` from Keyword Processing).

-    -   `genre_weight`: float, optional

-        -   Weight to assign to genre similarity in the combined similarity calculation.
-Defaults to 0.5.

-    -   `keyword_weight`: float, optional
+    -   `weight_pairs`: list of tuple

-        -   Weight to assign to keyword similarity in the combined similarity calculation.
-Defaults to 0.5.
+        -   Weights to assign to genre and keyword similarity in the combined similarity calculation.
+Defaults to `[(0.8, 0.2)]`.

     -   `checkpoint_dir`: str, optional

         -   Directory path for saving and loading intermediate similarity matrix checkpoints (`.npy` files).
-If `None`, checkpointing is skipped.
 Defaults to `./similarity_checkpoints`.

 -   **Returns:**

     -   `book_similarity_matrix_{genre_weight_normalized}.npy`: NumPy `.npy` file

         -   A square NumPy array representing the combined similarity matrix between all books.
-The filename will include the normalized `genre_weight` (e.g., `book_similarity_matrix_g0-8_k0-2.npy`).
+The filename will include the genre weight (e.g., `book_similarity_matrix_0-8.npy`).

     -   `book_similarity_matrix_books_{genre_weight_normalized}.txt`: Text file

-        -   A text file containing a list of book identifiers (e.g., "Title, Author Name"), corresponding to the order of books in the similarity matrix.
-The filename will include the normalized `genre_weight`.
+        -   A text file containing a list of book identifiers ("title, author name"), corresponding to the order of books in the similarity matrix.
+The filename will include the normalized genre weight.

     -   (Implicit) Intermediate Checkpoints: